eslint/rfcs/designs/2022-forbid-disable/README.md

 ```
 where forbid is always an error and cannot be overridden by a directive

+EG `// eslint-disable semi` will have ~~semi~~ as an error, as well as the violation also having an error.

+Both errors will have a severity of 2.
+See [LintMessage#severity](https://eslint.org/docs/developer-guide/nodejs-api#-lintmessage-type)

-I will add a new array called `forbiddenRules` that will be processed on initialization of the linter.js.
+I will add a new array to the linter called `forbiddenRules` that will be processed on initialization of the linter.js.
 This will happen in the Constructor.
 Then in `getDirectiveComments` I will reference the rule being disabled in the directive.
 If that rule matches a rule in `forbiddenRules` then I will not accept that directive.
-And I will declare an error on that string
+And I will declare an error on that string.
+Note that this same logic applies to configuration comments as well.

-EG `// eslint-disable semi` will have ~~semi~~ as an error
+in `linter.js` I will adjust the `getDirectiveComments` function so that I reference a list of forbidden rules.
+If someone is disabling a rule that is forbidden.
+I will add an error similar to `warnInlineConfig`

+note that when disabling all rules such as `/* eslint-disable */` the directive object will have `ruleId: null`.
+This will need a workaround.

 This error will **not** have a quick fix available